Dwight Morrow: Life

 In 1925, Morrow was summoned by his old Amherst College classmate and friend, President Calvin Coolidge, to lead a board of inquiry into aviation in the U.S. In September of that year, Coolidge ordered the court-martial of Colonel Billy Mitchell of the Army Air Service for "conduct prejudicial to good order and military discipline."
 The trial was scheduled for November.
-Anticipating adverse political reaction to the trial, and seeking to shape aviation policy in accordance with his own economic views, Coolidge asked Morrow to head a board of military and civilian aviation experts to inquire into all aspects of aviation.
+Anticipating adverse political reaction to the trial and seeking to shape aviation policy in accordance with his own economic views, Coolidge asked Morrow to head a board of military and civilian aviation experts to inquire into all aspects of aviation.
 The board's report, published before Mitchell's conviction, recommended the creation of an Air Corps within the Army equivalent to the Signal Corps or Quartermaster Corps, which resulted in the establishment of the U.S. Army Air Corps in July 1926.

 Ambassador to Mexico

 Morrow was appointed United States Ambassador to Mexico by Coolidge from 1927 to 1930.
 Upon learning the news, the Mexican press had expected that the appointment of a partner of the financial firm J.P.
 Morgan was "a return to Dollar Diplomacy."
 However, the Coolidge administration planned on changing relations between Mexico and the U.S., which Morrow was to implement.
 One of Morrow's first acts in Mexico was to change the sign identifying the embassy from "American Embassy" to "United States Embassy"; the appropriation of the words "America" and "American" to refer solely to the United States had long rankled other countries in the hemisphere, including Mexico.

 Morrow was widely hailed as a brilliant ambassador, mixing popular appeal with sound economic and financial advice to the Mexican government.
 In 1927, he invited popular humorist-actor Will Rogers and famed aviator Charles Lindbergh for a goodwill tour of Mexico.
 His daughter, Anne Morrow, was introduced to Lindbergh, and the two were soon engaged.
 To thank the town of Cuernavaca, where Morrow owned a vacation home, Morrow hired the Mexican artist Diego Rivera to paint murals in the Palace of Cortez, which are a chronicle of Mexican history from a post-Mexican Revolution point of view.

 Morrow initiated a series of breakfast meetings with President Plutarco Elías Calles (1924–1928), at which the two would discuss a range of issues, from oil and irrigation to a religious uprising in Mexico.
 This earned Morrow the nickname "ham and eggs diplomat" in U.S. newspapers.
 Morrow also invited Rogers to accompany him and Calles on a tour of Mexico, with Rogers sending favorable human-interest stories about Mexico and Mexicans back to U.S. newspapers, helping to change U.S. perceptions of Mexico.

-In a dispute about Mexican petroleum, with U.S. and other foreign oil companies demanding protection of their interests in Mexico, Morrow helped prevent Mexican nationalization of the oilfields.
+In a dispute about Mexican petroleum, with U.S. and other foreign oil companies demanding protection of their interests in Mexico, Morrow reaffirmed the rights of American oil companies through the Calles-Morrow Agreement and helped prevent Mexican nationalization of the oilfields.
 The nationalization did, however, occur ten years later in 1938.